-US stocks rise on trade optimism
+Stocks close mixed as investors eye US-China trade prospects

 The race to 2020 officially kicks off on Wednesday with the first Democratic presidential debate of this election cycle as they meet the dozens of contenders hoping to replace Trump as president.

-The debates are being split into two nights in Miami from 9 p.m. to 11 p.m.
+The debates are being held in Miami and are split into two nights.
+They will start at 9 p.m.
+ET and end at 11 p.m.
 ET both nights.

+Micron Technology jumped after it said it had resumed some shipments to Chinese telecoms equipment maker Huawei Technologies and still expected demand for its chips to recover later this year.
+Other chipmakers rose.

 |Ticker